Skeeboo/skeeboomusic.com/content/post/moods_and_modes.md

 "Moods and Modes" is my current musical project.
 Its purpose is to explore the feelings that the different musical scales and modes inspire (to me) by composing a collection of short instrumental tracks.

-The table below will be regularly updated with the new scales explored, the new music composed, the playlist created, and all important things related.
+The table below will be regularly updated with the new scales explored, the new music composed, and all important things related.

 The best way to keep updated is to subscribe to the newsletter (and get some free music by doing so) [by clicking here](https://mailchi.mp/f6a12b953721/sailaway).